-nduct reviews of proposals/bids received riefed about my responsibilities relating to attest that I do not have any conflict of interest with any proposers/bidders that have responded to this procurement.
+Solicitation: I acknowledge that I have been appointed to c under the solicitation cited above.
+I have been l conflict of interest.
+I attest that I do not have any conflict of interest with any proposers/bidders that have responded to this procurement.
 In addition, I know of no conflict of interest due to financial gain of any of my immediate family members.
-If during the course of reviewing the proposals/bids received in response to this solicitation, I become aware of an actual or possible conflict of interest, I will notify my immediate supervisor and the person managing this procurement and seek his/her advice on withdrawing from the review. seeks information about the procurement, r him/her to the person managing this Signature Date
+If during the course of reviewing the proposals/bids received in response to this solicitation, I become aware of an actual or possible conflict of interest, I will notify my immediate supervisor and the person managing this procurement and seek his/her advice on withdrawing from the review.
+Finally, if anyone outside the official review chair I will not supply any information but will reference procurement action. - Name Signature Title Date